Demystifying investment docs: What investors expect to see

 If your advance assurance application is successful, you can then apply for SEIS or EIS with complete confidence.

-This has been a super quick look at how to get SEIS funding for your startup.
-To learn more, download our free guide.
+This has been a super quick look at how to get SEIS funding for your startup!

-You could always hop on a free call with an equity specialist to talk about advance assurance and all the other ways Vestd can help set your startup up for success.
+Book a free consultation with an equity specialist to talk about advance assurance and all the other ways Vestd can help set your startup up for success.